 Can I burn on my property?

-Outdoor burning is illegal within city limits and urban growth areas.
+Outdoor burning of yard debris or for land clearing purposes is illegal within city limits and urban growth areas.
 To determine if you can burn on your property, view the No Burn Area maps online or contact the Southwest Clean Air Agency (SWCCA) at (360) 574-3058.